bduggan/anna/README.md

 # Notes

-If there are too many characters and you can't keep up, increase the maximum number threads:
+If there are too many characters and you can't keep up, increase the maximum number of threads:

 ```
 RAKUDO_MAX_THREADS=200 ./anna